Jeimer Candelario Preview, Player Props: Cubs vs. Giants

-Jeimer Candelario, with a slugging percentage of .382 in his past 10 games -- including three home runs -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Ryan Walker on the mound, September 5 at 7:40 PM ET.
+Jeimer Candelario -- .121 average over his past 10 games -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Tristan Beck on the hill, on September 6 at 2:20 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Giants.
+In his previous game, he went 1-for-4 with a double and an RBI against the Giants.

 Jeimer Candelario Game Info & Props vs. the Giants